Binaris00/BinarisWebsite/README.md

-# Binaris Website
+# Binaris Portfolio Website

-Official repository to my personal canvas website.
+Official repository for my personal website.
+I wanted to make something unique, and I always liked the 'canvas' idea for something like this, so I made this.

+There isn't too much documentation for this because I don't like web development, because of this I made small comments in some parts of the project, they could be a little dumb.

 ## How to build and preview the site

-*I write this because I'm sure I will forget how to do it*
+*I write this because I'm sure I will forget how to do it :p*

 1. use `npm run build`, this will generate everything needed in the dist/ folder (including the cards/assets copied automatically, excluding `.obsidian`)
 2. use `npm run preview` to check the created files